 1. Using a free hosting service

-Free hosting services certainly seem like an impressive deal at first, and they can indeed be good enough for a basic personal blog or hobby website.
+Free hosting services certainly seem an impressive deal at first, and indeed can be good enough for a basic blog or hobby website.
 But they’re a terrible choice for a business website.

 2. Choosing a web hosting package with no refund guarantee

-Almost all good hosting companies offer money-back guarantees, but the guarantee length differs greatly.
+Almost all good hosts offer money-back guarantees, but the guarantee length differs greatly.
 Most will offer to refund you in full within the first 30 days if you’re not happy for any reason, but some excellent web hosting companies offer a generous 90-day money-back guarantee.